hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 not shipped by GHC.

 It is a essentially a `ShortByteString` with 0-copy slicing (`init`, `splitAt` etc.).
-It can be constructed as a pinned or unpinned byte sequence.
+It can be constructed as a pinned or unpinned byte sequence and all the usual operations for it will maintain that invariant.

 The definition as of [0.2.13.2](https://hackage.haskell.org/package/byteslice-0.2.13.2) is: